 The latest chef to be eliminated from FOX-TV’s MasterChef series was Scott Little, a resident of Annandale, Virginia.
 Little found himself on the short end of a dessert challenge, failing to impress judges Gorden Ramsay, Graham Elliot, and Joe Bastianich with his strawberry shortcake.
 His tenure on the show was marked not with drama or emotion, but with a dedication and passion to learning more about his chosen craft from his fellow contestants and the three acclaimed culinary experts.

 My wife and I had the enjoyable pleasure of talking with Scott and his wife Johanna about the experience and sampling some of his cooking.
-Over the course of the afternoon, Little shared about the show, his passion for cooking, and his future culinary vision.
+Over the course of the afternoon (which you can click here to learn all about), Little shared about the show, his passion for cooking, and his future culinary vision.

 Our gathering occurred over the weekend after the massive storm that swept through the region on Friday evening.
 Power in several northern Virginia neighborhoods was still out; the Littles only got theirs back on that morning.
 Scott had to scramble through three area grocery stores to find enough ingredients for our meal.
 “It felt like one of those Mystery Box challenges,” he says after greeting us at his home.
 “I ended up pulling together an hors d’oeuvres from ingredients in my garden.”
 Continue reading →